Thullner/react-ts-starter/README.md

 1. Make sure you have node and npm installed
 2. Clone the project repo to your local device
 3. Run `npm install`
+4. Copy .env.example and name the copy to .env.local

 **Development**